 For 2022, the STIP target bonus levels for Messrs.
 Popielec, Fain and Manna were 75%, 50% and 50% of their respective base salaries.
 For Messrs.
-Popielec and Fain, the performance goals to be achieved to be awarded the STIP targeted bonus for 2022 were consolidated operating profit and consolidated revenue goals of \$7.3 million and \$139.2 million, respectively, as measured pursuant to generally accepted accounting principles.
-For Mr. Manna, the performance goals to be achieved to be awarded the STIP target bonus were consolidated operating profit and Battery & Energy Products revenue goals of \$7.3 million and \$118.2 million, respectively, as measured pursuant to generally accepted accounting principles.
-The STIP award was structured with a 70% weighting on the consolidated operating profit goal and a 30% weighting on the respective revenue goal.
-Achievement of less than 75% of the consolidated operating profit and less than 90% of the revenue goals would result in no award being earned with respect to that metric.
-Achievement of over 100% to 112.5% of the consolidated operating profit goal and achievement of over 100% to 112.5% of the revenue goal would result in an award ranging from 81% to 100% of the target award with respect to the metric for which such performance levels had been achieved.
-Achievement of over 112.5% to 150% of the consolidated operating profit goal and over 112.5% to 125% of the revenue goal would result in an award ranging from 81% with respect to the metric for which such performance levels had been achieved.
-Achievement of over 112.5% to 120% of the target award with respect to the metric for which such performance levels had been achieved.
-Our executive officers were eligible for a partial award if one of the two metrics was achieved.
+Popielec and Fain, the performance goals to be achieved to receive the STIP targeted bonus for 2022 were consolidated operating profit and consolidated revenue goals of \$7.3 million and \$139.2 million, respectively, as measured pursuant to generally accepted accounting principles.
+For Mr. Manna, the performance goals to be achieved to receive the STIP target bonus were consolidated operating profit and Battery & Energy Products revenue goals of \$7.3 million and \$118.2 million, respectively, as measured pursuant to generally accepted accounting principles.
+For Mr. Manna, the performance goals to be achieved to receive the STIP target bonus were consolidated operating profit and Battery & Energy Products revenue goals of \$7.3 million and \$118.2 million, respectively, as measured pursuant to generally accepted accounting principles.
+The STIP award was structured with a 70% weighting on the consolidated operating profit and less than 90% of the revenue goals would result in no award being earned with respect to that metric.
+Achievement of the target goals would result in an 80% payment of the target bonus levels with respect to that metric.
+Achievement of over 100% to 112.5% of the consolidated operating profit goal and achieveen to fover 100% to 112.5% of the revenue goal would result in an award ranging from 81% to 100% of the target award with respect to the metric for which such performance levels had been achieved.
+Achievement of over 112.5% of the consolidated operating profit goal and over 112.5% to 125% of the revenue goal would result in an award ranging from 101% to 120% of the target award with respect to the metric for which such performance levels had been achieved.
+Achievement of over 112.5% to 150% of the revenue goal would result in an award ranging from 101% to 120% of the target award with respect to the metric for which such performance levels had been a

 Based on our 2022 financial performance, Messrs.
 Popielec, Fain and Manna earned STIP awards for 2022 of \$85,631, \$36,362, and \$31,283, respectively, which were paid in April 2023.
-In addition, at the recommendation of the Compensation Committee, the Board of Directors approved discretionary bonuses of \$30,000 and \$20,000 for Mr. Popielec and Mr. Fain, respectively, which were paid in February 2022 for their roles in the 2021 acquisition and integration of Excell Battery Group.
+In addition, at the recommendation of the Compensation and Management Committee, the Board of Directors approved discretionary bonuses of \$30,000 and \$20,000 for Mr. Popielec and Mr. Fain, respectively, which were paid in February 2022 for their roles in the 2021 acquisition and integration of Excell Battery Group.